MPowerKit/Navigation/readme.md

 ### Awares

 Same as in Prism, aware interfaces are here to know when and what page event happens.
+For your page / viewmodel to be awared for particular event it should implement that aware interface.

 #### IInitializeAware